 I am a cultural and environmental sociologist.
 I focus on utopianism and speculation about social futures more broadly.
 I have a long-standing interest in how fiction can help us to understand how it might feel to live in different social conditions, especially those associated with sustainability and ecological philosophy.
 Substantively I have researched on environmentalism, science, and knowledge production.

 My book Green Utopias: Environmental Hope Before and After Nature, is due out from Polity later this year.

 I'm currently PI for the Newcastle part of a three-centre, interdisciplinary AHRC study UNSETTLING SCIENTIFIC STORIES, looking at science futures and science fiction in the long 20th century.

 I'm one of a team of researchers at Newcastle, Aberystwyth and York working on 'Unsettling Science: expertise, narrative and future histories'.
-This 3-year AHRC project will investigate the relationships between science, fiction and popular culture over the course of the long technological 20th century (1887-2007), focusing on the ways in which innovations in science, technology and medicine have been used by writers, policy-makers and the general public to anticipate and think about the future.
+This 3-year AHRC project investigates relationships among science, fiction and popular culture over the course of the long technological 20th century (1887-2007), focusing on the ways in which innovations in science, technology and medicine have been used by writers, policy-makers and the general public to anticipate and think about the future.

 My research interests cover three main areas:

 1) Sociology of the environment and cultural constructions of nature.
 How do Western societies imagine nature, the environment, and different entanglements of the natural and the social?
 I've worked particularly on how narrative and visual cultural forms shape ecological imaginaries.

 2) Utopia, society and sociology.
 What is utopia, and what does it do in and to our thinking about contemporary societies?.
 I've worked extensively on environmental utopianism, particularly in literary and science fictions, but also in relation to other aspects of aesthetics and popular culture.